B2 goes into 'coronavirus free' mode (v2)

 To cover or not to cover?

-The word Coronavirus (Covid-19 for the experts) is now on everyone's lips, on the front page of all the media, such as the internet, in 'full time' TV or radio broadcasts.
+The word Coronavirus (Covid-19 for the experts) is now on everyone's lips, on the front page of all the media, such as the internet, in 'full time to' TV or radio broadcasts.
 It's logic.
 This sudden epidemic is likely to affect everyone.
 And the circles of power are not exempt from this.
 On the contrary, they are the first to be affected, as proved by the first alerts in the European defense community (read: Coronavirus strikes at the heart of European defense).
 Is this the essence of the world today?
 Should we add a layer to this media over-coverage?
 Shouldn't we look elsewhere?
 Here are the questions we can (should) ask ourselves.

 Equally serious crises today